sparkle-project/sparkle-project.github.io/documentation/sandboxing/index.md

 ### Removing XPC Services

+This section is optional and is for developers that want to trim down Sparkle.

-You should not use Sparkle's XPC Services for applications that are not sandboxed.
-In this case, you may choose to remove Sparkle's XPC Services in a post install script when copying the framework to your application.
-Alternatively you can alter Sparkle's `ConfigCommon.xcconfig` to not embed the XPC Services.
-This is optional and up to you.
-The same applies if you do sandbox your application but do not need to use or embed the Downloader XPC Service in particular.
+If you do not sandbox your application and thus do not enable Sparkle's XPC Services, you may choose to remove these services in a post install script when copying the framework to your application.
+Alternatively you can alter Sparkle's `ConfigCommon.xcconfig` to not embed the XPC Services when building Sparkle from source.

+The same can apply if you do sandbox your application but do not need to enable or embed the Downloader XPC Service in particular.